zigamedved/LendingPlatform/README.md

 - Integrated borrowing and loan repayment
 - **Tools**: React, ethers.js, Web3-UI components

-# Running
+# Running the blockchain
-- go to /contracts and run `npx hardhat node`
+- open terminal, go to /contracts and run `npx hardhat node`
 - open new terminal, go to /contracts and run `npx hardhat run scripts/deploy.ts --network localhost`
 - copy and paste the output of the deploy.ts script into your `.env` file inside the frontend dir

+# Running the backend
+- go to /backend and run `npm install`
+- go to /docker and run `docker compose up -d postgres`
+- go back to /backend and run `npm run start`

+# Running the frontend
 - open new terminal, go to /frontend and run `npm run start`

 # IMPORTANT